flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Location: https://meet.mayfirst.org/social-coop-tech
 - Time: 19:00 - 22:00 UTC

 We agreed on 2022-01-23 to schedule a maintenance window to test the database restore on Hypha (our new Hetzner server).
-If all goes well with the testing we may decide to leave it running there
+If all goes well with the restore and testing we may decide to leave it running there.

+This checklist was copied from a comment that Akshay p

 ## [[2022-01-23]]